-Package Insert: Information for the Patient
+Package Leaflet: Information for the Patient

-Ibuprofen (arginine)
+Ibuprofen (Arginine)

-Read this entire package insert carefully before starting to take this medication, as it contains important information for you.
+Read the entire package leaflet carefully before starting to take this medication, as it contains important information for you.

-Follow exactly the administration instructions contained in this package insert or those indicated by your doctor or pharmacist.
+Follow the administration instructions for the medication contained in this package leaflet or as indicated by your doctor or pharmacist.

-Ibuprofen, the active ingredient of this medication, acts by reducing pain and fever.
+Ibuprofen, the active ingredient in this medication, acts by reducing pain and fever.

 Warnings and precautions